BadmintonCore/app/README.md

 # WebTech – Project vestis

+> [!WARNING]
-:warning: ⚠️ This project is deprecated. <br>
+> This project is deprecated.
-This repository is no longer maintained.
-It was developed as part of a university course and will not receive further updates. vestis is a fictional fashion shop created for an imaginary brand as part of the Web Technologies module.
+> This repository is no longer maintained.
+It was developed as part of a university course and will not receive further updates.
+> vestis is a fictional fashion shop created for an imaginary brand as part of the Web Technologies module.

 ## Requirements
 PHP 8.2